sabeydeedaya/docs/pages/dashboard/organization-level-access.md

 To modify an existing Organization Team Member:

 1. Find the Organization Team member you want to modify and click the **...** button in the **Actions** column for that user.
-1. To edit the Agency member:
+1. To edit the Organization Team member:
 	1. Click **Edit** and modify any of the following:
 		- Email
 		- First and Last names
 		- Access Level
 	1. Click **Save**.
-1. To resend the invitation to join the Agency account:
+1. To resend the invitation to join the account:
 	1. Click **Resend Invite**.
-1. To delete the Agency member:
+1. To delete the Organization Team member:
 	1. Click **Delete**.
 	1. In the **Are you sure you want to delete?** modal, click **Yes, Delete**.